Ciara Hints At Unborn Baby’s Gender With Grammy After-Party Outfit

 However, Ciara has seemingly turned her outfit choice into a gender reveal with her latest social media post.

-“After the photos of a glowing, gorgeous Ciara were taken, she circulated rumors even further, tweeting out a photo from the event a few days later with the note: “Blue is one of my favorite colors.”
+“After the photos of a glowing, gorgeous Ciara were taken, she circulated rumors even further, tweeting out a photo from the event a few days later with the note: ‘Blue is one of my favorite colors.’
 Pretty random, right?
 Understandably, it felt like a huge hint.”

 Fans also took the caption as a sign Ciara and Russell will be having a boy soon as they commented on the singer’s Instagram.